sapling-data/loki-python-client/README.md

 The intent of this project is to allow contribuitions to the Loki API Python Client from any existing users of the Loki technology.
 We have open sourced this effort to remove restrictions and resolve ownership issues in a way that best benefits the Loki user community.
 For non-Loki users we welcome the use of this project as a reference on creating a Python API client and we welcome any feedback on that topic.
 That being said, we recognize that we, as the founders of this project, are not experts in the subject of Python APIs (or on open source project management for that matter) and hope to learn something from the effort.

 # About Loki
-Loki is a closed source application server technology developed by Sapling Data, LLC.
-The Loki techology is a data oriented cloud operating system that allows you to build and deploy applications in the cloud.
+Loki is a closed source application server technology developed by Sapling Data, Inc. The Loki techology is a data oriented cloud operating system that allows you to build and deploy applications in the cloud.
 Loki automatically generates web services APIs from the models that you define in the application.
 For more information about the Loki technology please see https://saplingdata.com.

 # Quick Start
 Make sure you are running a Python 3 environment.